Johannes Post: Death

 On June 23, 1944, a resistance raid on a distribution office in Haarlem failed, leaving one of Post's brothers, Wildschut imprisoned.
 Post made plans to break his brother out of the Amsterdam detention center with the help of a Dutch SS guard.
 Unbeknown to Post, the guard had told the Sicherheitspolizei about the plan.
-On July 14th, while trying to sneak into the prison under the cover of night, the resistance members were ambushed.
+On July 14, while trying to sneak into the prison under the cover of night, the resistance members were ambushed.
 After a firefight, they were arrested alongside Post, who had not directly taken part in the robbery.
-Johannes and twelve other resistance members were driven out to the sand dunes outside Overveen, where they were executed, then buried together in a mass grave.
-After the Netherlands were taken back by the Allies, Post's body was reburied at the Overveen Honorary Cemetery.
+Johannes and twelve other resistance members were driven out to the sand dunes outside Overveen, where they were murdered, then buried together in a mass grave.
+After the Netherlands were liberated by the Allies, Post's body was reburied at the Overveen Honorary Cemetery.